mutech/aka-ios-beacon/README.md

 Will do all the work of connecting the property values to the labels.
 The views are updated whenever the properties change.

-This currently works with UILabel, UITextField, UITextView, UISwitch, UISlider, and at the time Beacon is released (soon now) with the rest of the gang.
+This currently works with UILabel, UITextField, UITextView, UISwitch, UISlider, UIStepper and at the time Beacon is released (soon now) with the rest of the gang.
+Beacon also provides a couple of custom keyboards (using UIPicker and UIDatePicker), themed composite controls (combining a label and a validation message label with an editor control), extensions to static table views making them dynamic and quite a lot of good ideas for amazing features (such as a search bar that will highlight results in all data-bound views containing text).

 There is a whole lot more to Beacon than just binding values.
 Go and check it out, you'll be surprised ;-)